Which graph shows the solution to the system of linear inequalities: y < 2x – 5, y > –3x + 1?

 ⇒ y > –3x + 1

-Now, we plot them on the graph below.
+Now, we plot the above inequalities on the graph below.

-From the graph above, we can see that the solution to the set of inequalities is the region on the right side of the y axis.
-That means x is always greater than zero.
+From the graph above, we can see that the solution of the set of given inequalities is the purple region on the right side of the y axis.
+This implies x is always greater than zero.